RachidaSK/states-rebuilder-examples/002-double_future_counter_with_error/README.md

 ```
 >New reactive instances are not registered with in the service locator.
 Each time we call for new reactive instance we get another new reactive instance.

-Another way to get new reactive instance is to use `StateBuilder` with generic type and without models property.
+Another way to get a new reactive instance is to use `StateBuilder` with generic type and without 'models' property.
 ```dart
 StateBuilder<T>(
   builder:(BuildContext context, T newReactiveModel){